Poldark

 Poldark is a series of historical novels by Winston Graham, initially published from 1945 to 1953 and continuing from 1973 to 2002.
-The first novel, Ross Poldark, was named for the protagonist of the series.
+The first novel, Ross Poldark, was named after the protagonist of the series.
 The novel series was adapted for television by the BBC in 1975 and again in 2015.

 Historical setting

 The series comprises 12 novels: the first seven are set in the 18th century, concluding in Christmas 1799; the remaining five are concerned with the early years of the 19th century and the lives of the descendants of the previous novels' main characters.
 Graham wrote the first four Poldark books during the 1940s and 1950s.
 Following a long hiatus, he decided to resume the series and published The Black Moon in 1973.

 Novels

 Each of the novels is subtitled A Novel of Cornwall.
 In a preface to The Black Moon, Graham explained his decision to revive the series after a two-decade hiatus.